stavaser/1-e-and-a/README.md

-# cs334 Final Project
+# CS334 Final Project
-Starter code for Lab 7

-# Lab Feedback
+Describe your project here.

 ## Ready for Feeback?
  - [x] Not completed, development is still in progress